bplmaps/toi-field-trips/content/locations/chocolate-mill.md

 # Revolutionary imagery in the 19th century

 ![Trade card for Walter Baker & Co.
-Chocolate, undated.](https://images.historicnewengland.org/rs/262135/scr/default.jpg)
+Chocolate, undated.](https://images.historicnewengland.org/rs/262135/scr/default.jpg) *Trade card for Walter Baker & Co.
+Chocolate, undated but likely from the 1860s or later.*

 Baker’s Chocolate used this image in advertising starting in the 1860s.
 The original pastel drawing, *The Chocolate Girl* by [Jean-Étienne Liotard](https://www.apollo-magazine.com/how-liotards-chocolate-girl-charmed-the-city-of-dresden/), was made in 1744 and depicts a servant carrying a tray of drinking chocolate.
 Imagery like reinforces the association of this company with its founding during the American Revolution and harkens back, during the Industrial Revolution, to a period of "handmade” chocolate, made all the while in a factory near Boston.
 This image draws connections between chocolate as a symbol of liberty during the Revolutionary era and the success of Baker’s Chocolate.
 While Welsh was no longer a household name from the center of Boston, Baker remained preeminent from just outside, in its mill on the river.